GREENS, HERBS AND FOUGERES / earthy · rich · powdery

 Roots in perfumery represent everything that happens below the soil — the hidden, dark, earth-stained materials that anchor compositions the way actual roots anchor trees.
 As a family, they share characteristic traits: earthiness, woodiness, a slight bitterness, and an organic complexity that above-ground materials (flowers, leaves, fruits) do not possess.

-The major root materials each contribute a distinct facet: vetiver (Chrysopogon zizanioides) provides smoky, mineral, earthy depth — clean in its Haitian form, dark and tarry in its Javanese form.
-Orris (Iris pallida/germanica rhizome, aged 3+ years) delivers the most refined root expression: powdery, violet-woody, cool, and devastatingly expensive.
+The major root materials each contribute a distinct quality: vetiver (Chrysopogon zizanioides) provides smoky, mineral, earthy depth — clean in its Haitian form, dark and tarry in its Javanese form.
+Orris (Iris pallida/germanica rhizome, aged 3+ years) delivers the most clean root expression: powdery, violet-woody, cool, and devastatingly expensive.
 Angelica root contributes earthy-musky character with a genuine natural-musk quality from pentadecanolide.
 Costus root (Saussurea costus) is the heaviest and most animalic — a raw, animal-skin-like earthiness.
 Valerian root is pungent and sweat-like.
 Spikenard is earthy-balsamic.

 In compositions, root notes provide the gravitational pull that prevents a fragrance from floating away into abstraction.
 They are the base that floral hearts stand on, the dark foundation beneath bright citrus openings.
 Every chypre, every fougere, every serious oriental relies on root-level depth.